w4bo/markdown/README.md

-Apart from the example markdown documents, tests and continuous integration, which are placed in the `examples/`, `tests/`, and `.circleci/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document following the literate programming paradigm.
+Apart from the example markdown documents, tests and continuous integration, which are placed in the `examples/`, `tests/`, and `.circleci/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document following the [literate programming][] paradigm.
+Some useful commands, such as building the release archives and typesetting the documentation, are placed in the `Makefile` file for ease of maintenance.

 When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`), several